-Ledger fishing is better for catching bigger fish than the float.
-I am not saying you can never catch a big fish on a float, what I am saying is that you can exclude small fish when ledgering.
+Ledger fishing is better for catching bigger fish than a float.
+I am not saying you can never catch a big fish with a float, what I am saying is that you can exclude small fish when ledgering.
 For example, ledgering is better for fishing a bait that is too big for tiddlers to handle.

-Despite what I have just said, the ledger is not exclusively a big fish method, it can be scaled down to catch medium and small fish too.
+Despite what I have just said, the ledger is not exclusively a big fish method.
+It can be scaled down to catch medium and small fish too.
 For the pleasure angler on a mixed fishery, light ledger fishing can be very effective.
-Roach, Tench and Perch all respond well to the ledger, but light ledgering comes into it’s own when fishing on a river.
+Roach, Tench and Perch all respond well to the ledger, but light ledgering comes into it’s own when fishing a river.
 [Top…]

-A ledger is the weight attached to the line.
-It helps to cast out and then hold the bait static on the bottom.
+The ledger is the weight attached to the line.
+It helps to cast out and hold the bait static on the bottom.
 The ledger weight can be free to slide up and down the line, or may be semi fixed, it all depends on how you are fishing.

 Rigs where the ledger weight freely runs on the line are collectively called running rigs.
 When a fish takes the bait and moves off with it, the line will pull through the ledger weight causing an indication at the rod.
 The angler must watch for an indication the whole time the rig is in the water.
 Running rigs are most associated with river fishing, but are equally at home on still waters.